NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 Requirement for OIDC application;

-- The name should be clearly associated with "DataLabs"
+- The name should be recognisable by users logging in as they will generally be re-directed a separate login page with the time.
 - The client must be OIDC compliant (this is typically a configuration option during creation).
 - Callback URLs must be configured to match the callback URLs of the DataLab deployment.